 - Reading your post to see if there are words or thoughts that can be eliminated

-- Use Visuals at least once in every blog post.
+Use graphics, photos, or other visuals at least once in every blog post.

-- Make sure you use an image on every blog post.
-This gets pulled in when you share it on other sites, and gives your readers some additional context or emotion to lead them to the rest of your content.
+- This image is pulled in when you share it on other sites and gives your readers some additional context or emotion to lead them to the rest of your content.

 - If you absolutely can’t keep your blog post short, and sometimes that makes sense if we have something really important to say, then at least break up your content with additional graphics.
 Wrap your text around them.